-In table 2 we gave answers to the question on differences between 'feeling well' and 'getting what you want in life' and concluded that people do recognize the difference between the components of happiness as put forward in Veenhoven's theory.
+In table 2 we answered research question 1 on differences between 'feeling well' and 'getting what you want in life' and concluded that people do recognize the difference between the components of happiness as put forward in Veenhoven's theory.
 But could the responses be haphazard?
 If this is the case, there will be little correspondence with other reports of the respondents situations made in the WEBE interviews.
 We checked for this using a combination of responses on the question on life-satisfaction and a question on the respondent's financial situation.